 Vietnamese food is one of the most delicious you can try.
 The gastronomy is so rich.
 Normally the ingredients are healthy, the flavours are unique and the food tastes insanely good.
-Traditional Vietnamese cuisine uses mostly fresh herbs and vegetables and puts aside minimal use of daily and oil.
-No wonder Vietnamese food is considered one of the healthiest cuisines in worldwide.
+Traditional Vietnamese cuisine uses mostly fresh herbs and vegetables and puts aside minimal use of dairy and oil.
+No wonder Vietnamese food is considered one of the healthiest cuisines worldwide.
 Below you can find a few of the best dishes to eat in Vietnam.

 Bun Bo Hue

 Bun Bo Hue is a delicious bowl of noodle soup that originates from Hue, Vietnam’s imperial capital for nearly a century and a half.